 Thankfully, as she always does, nature provides us with a remedy for everything, including our dry winter skin.
 Keep in mind that an overall healthy diet and avoiding alcohol (which is drying to the skin) are also important as well.
 Otherwise, eat these five foods on a regular basis to prevent and treat dry skin naturally:

 Coconut is a wonder food for just about anything and it’s rich in healthy fats that help your skin glow in every way possible.
-Low fat foods may provide you with nutrients and even aid in moisturizing the skin, but going fat-free is not the answer to preventing and treating dry skin.
+Low-fat foods may provide you with nutrients and even aid in moisturizing the skin, but going fat-free is not the answer to preventing and treating dry skin.
 Your body needs a certain amount of fat to be at its best, and so does your skin!
 Coconut’s fats help provide lubrication and also help prevent acne thanks to their antibacterial and anti-fungal properties.
-You can use any type of coconut, though coconut oil is said to be the most helpful.
-Apply it topically or consume it internally.
-Whole food coconut butter and coconut shreds are also helpful and they retain all the good fiber found in coconut.
+Choose whole foods such as coconut butter and coconut shreds, as they retain all the good fiber found in coconut.

-Oatmeal is one of the oldest remedies for dry skin and even the chickenpox!
+Oatmeal is one of the oldest remedies for dry skin and even chickenpox!
 If you ever had the illness as a child, you may remember all those oatmeal baths your mother gave you.
 Well, there was a reason for the madness — oatmeal is rich in skin benefits, including preventing and treating dryness, rashes, and even acne.
 Though you could continue on with the baths if you like, eating your oatmeal is a much better (and tastier, more pleasant) option!
-Oatmeal contains a large amount of antioxidants, along with vitamins and minerals that improve skin health.
-It’s also rich in fiber that keeps your heart health and keeps you regular.
+Oatmeal contains a lot of antioxidants, along with vitamins and minerals that improve skin health.
+It’s also rich in fiber that keeps your heart healthy and keeps you regular.
 Fiber is also important for your skin since it helps keep moving wastes along through the body properly, which also keeps your skin healthy as a result.
-Those fibers in oatmeal also help slough away dead skin and also prevent redness when applied topically — just another reason to love oatmeal even more (like we needed one).
+The fiber in oatmeal also helps slough away dead skin and also prevent redness when applied topically — just another reason to love oatmeal even more (like we needed one).

-Kiss those dry skin flakes goodbye and eat up- dry, winter skin can be a thing of these past with delicious, plant-based foods!
+Kiss those dry skin flakes goodbye and eat up- dry, winter skin can be a thing of the past with delicious, plant-based foods!